evmcnb/quartz/content/Full/Heart Failure.md

 > [!warning] Diastolic Management
 > No concrete management for the management - need to **treat the underlying disorder**
+> - Diuretics for fluid overload and antihypertensive therapy if hypertensive.
 > - Some new evidence that MRA decreases hospitalisations but not mortality benefits
 > - SGLT2i $\downarrow$ cardiovascular death